INF800/REACT-BASIC-HOOKS/readme.md

 > *Never change the props / structs passed into components!*

 - To update any item in component, use **states**.
-Note, to update a state, whole component is updated!
+Note, to update a state, whole component is updated by `useState`!
+- If the states are arrays or similar datastrutctur - They shoud be immutable.

+### State principle

+> *Minimize the information to store in state!
+Make it dependant on other variables like props.*